Aly Raisman: 2016

-Raisman started the year at the 2016 City of Jesolo Trophy in March, and finished sixth in the all-around.
-She finished first on floor with a score of 15.050, beating teammate Ragan Smith by half a point.
-She also finished third on beam with a score of 14.750, behind Smith and Laurie Hernandez.

-At the Pacific Rim Championships, Raisman won gold with the U.S. team, contributing a 15.200 on vault, 14.800 on beam, and 15.600 on floor.
-She then won the silver medal in the all-around, behind Biles, with a score of 59.900.
-She won a second silver medal on the balance beam (15.100), behind Smith, and gold on floor (15.100).
+Raisman started the year at the City of Jesolo Trophy in March and finished sixth in the all-around.
+She finished first on the floor exercise, beating teammate Ragan Smith by half a point.
+She also finished third on the balance beam, behind Smith and Laurie Hernandez.
+At the Pacific Rim Championships, Raisman won gold with the U.S. team and the silver medal in the all-around, behind teammate Simone Biles.
+She won a second silver medal on the balance beam, behind Smith, and gold on the floor exercise.
+She then won the U.S. Classic in Hartford by nearly one point ahead of Rachel Gowey despite a fall off the uneven bars.

-Raisman then won the U.S. Classic in Hartford with a score of 59.250.
-She placed first on vault (15.700) and floor (15.500); third on beam (15.000), behind Biles and Alyssa Baumann; and scored a 13.050 on uneven bars, finishing seventeenth on that event.

-On June 24 and 26, Raisman competed at the National Championships.
+In June, Raisman competed at the National Championships.
 She scored 60.450 on the first night and 60.650 on the second, finishing in second place behind Biles.
-Her day one scores were 15.350 on vault, 14.150 on uneven bars, 15.350 on balance beam and 15.600 on floor.
-Her day two scores were 15.500 on vault, 14.150 on bars, 15.300 on beam and 15.700 on floor.
-She also placed second on beam and floor behind Biles, and twelfth on bars.
+She also placed second on the balance beam and floor exercise behind Biles.
 At the Olympic Trials in July, she scored a total of 119.750 over two nights, putting her in third place behind Biles and Hernandez.
-She placed second on floor, third on vault and beam, and eleventh on bars.
 After the Trials, she was named to the 2016 U.S. Olympic women's gymnastics team alongside Biles, Douglas, Hernandez, and Madison Kocian.
-Raisman and Douglas are the first U.S. women since 2000 to make back-to-back Olympic gymnastics teams.
+Raisman and Douglas were the first U.S. women since 2000 to make back-to-back Olympic gymnastics teams.
 Raisman was again the oldest and named captain of the team.